mixerapi/mixerapi-dev/plugins/crud/README.md

 #### Other Usages

 This plugin works best with API projects using MixerApi/ExceptionRender which uses events to set the response in the event of an error.
-That's okay, you can write a custom exception renderer and look for `ResourceWriteException`, then alter the `viewVars` output using the `EntityInterface` from `ResourceWriteException::getEntity()`.
+If your project isn't using ExceptionRender or you're not an API you can write a custom exception renderer and look for `ResourceWriteException`, then alter the `viewVars` output using the `EntityInterface` from `ResourceWriteException::getEntity()`.

 Read the [CakePHP Custom ExceptionRenderer](https://book.cakephp.org/4/en/development/errors.html#custom-exceptionrenderer) documentation for more information.